PART 1

 (Answer 1)

-Well as I’ve just said, I like dry or sunny weather.
-There are no other types of weather that can suffice the happiness that I feel on sunny days, as I can do various things such as running errands, doing the laundry, taking a walk in the park, and swimming.
+Well, as Iโve just said, I like dry or sunny weather.
+There are no other types of weather that can suffice (be sufficient; be enough; do; serve) the happiness that I feel on sunny days, as I can do various things such as running errands (doing a lot of things at a time: going out to buy something, going to the bank, etc.), doing the laundry, taking a walk in the park, and swimming.

 (Answer 2)

-Without a doubt, it’s summer!
-The ambiance of summertime is just so different – people’s faces are painted with happiness.
-That’s because they can enjoy staying outside and doing some outdoor activities with family and friends.
-Actually, I dream of living in tropical countries since those types of countries have the happiest people.
+Without a doubt (indisputably), itโs summer!
+The ambiance (atmosphere) of summertime is just so different โ peopleโs faces are painted with happiness.
+Thatโs because they can enjoy staying outside and doing some outdoor activities with family and friends.
+Actually, I dream of living in tropical (having warm or humid weather) countries since those types of countries have the happiest people.
 I imagine how beautiful their life is.

 Can you tell me the typical weather in your hometown?

 Well, my hometown is no different from any other place in my country.
 We do have four seasons.
-When it’s winter, we experience below-zero degrees.
-When it’s autumn or spring, we have chilly and rainy days, and when it’s summer, our temperature reaches 38 degrees Celsius.
-The temperature in summer is just manageable but not in winter.
+When itโs winter, we experience below-zero degrees (a temperature that is negative).
+When itโs autumn or spring, we have chilly and rainy days, and when itโs summer, our temperature reaches 38 degrees Celsius.
+The temperature in summer is just manageable (doable), but not in winter.

 Meaning of Words and Phrases Sources: Collins, Macmillan, Cambridge, Oxford